Irregular Periods: Causes, Symptoms & When to See a Doctor

 • Eating disorders

-Persistent symptoms should always be evaluated by a healthcare professional.
+Persistent symptoms should always be assessed by a qualified healthcare professional.

 Warning Signs You Should Not Ignore

-• No periods for more than 3 months
+• No period for more than three months

 • Severe pelvic pain